ronakg/awesome-flickr-gallery-plugin/README.txt

 * your Awesome Flickr Gallery is one of the best plugins out there!! – RichardF

 == Changelog ==

+= 3.2.14 =
+* [Feature] A new sort order option "Random" added
+* [Bug Fix] Tool-tip text of the thumbnails contain HTML code
+* [Bug Fix] Photo descriptions with hyperlinks do not render properly
+* [Bug Fix] Photo titles with apostrophe appear truncated

 = 3.2.10 =
 * [Bug Fix] Gallery is messed up with some themes where photo description contains either a hyperlink or new line characters